revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 <details><summary><b> Show Answer</b></summary>

->The try block inside another try block is called as nested try block.
+>The try block inside another try block is called as nested try block.When any try block does not have a catch block for a particular exception, then the catch block of the outer or parent  try block are checked for that exception, and if it matches, the catch block of outer try block is executed.

 </details>